-As illustrated in Section 2.1, in the Italian social insurance system, unemployment insurance is effectively a paid parental leave without job protection since it provides cash benefits b, for a period of time B. This feature allows to consider the unemployment insurance reforms as policy changes to one design feature of parental leave policies (b or B), keeping constant the other parameters.
+As illustrated in Section 2.1, in the Italian social insurance system, unemployment insurance is effectively a paid parental leave without job protection since it provides, after childbirth, cash benefits b for a period of time B. This feature allows to consider the unemployment insurance reforms as policy experiments that mimic expansions of paid parental leave (through b or B), keeping constant the other parameters.
+I take advantage of this unique environment in which women can choose, after childbirth, between work, lower benefits and job protection, and higher benefits and no job protection, to study mothers' willingness to pay for benefits relative to job protection.